-John Smith, a four-time Northwest Conference Women’s Track and Field and four-time NCAA Division III West Region Women’s Track and Field Coach of the Year, enters his eighth season as the head coach of the men’s and women’s track and field programs at George Fox University, his alma mater, in 2013-14, continuing a rich history of success forged by longtime coaches Rich Allen (1969-1987) and Wes Cook (1987-2006) before him.
+John Smith, a four-time Northwest Conference Women’s Track and Field and five-time NCAA Division III West Region Women’s Track and Field Coach of the Year, enters his ninth season as the head coach of the men’s and women’s track and field programs at George Fox University, his alma mater, in 2014-15, continuing a rich history of success forged by longtime coaches Rich Allen (1969-1987) and Wes Cook (1987-2006) before him.

 Smith was honored as NWC Co-Coach of the Year in 2010 when he guided the Bruin women to a narrow second-place finish in the NWC Championships behind Willamette University, which won its ninth conference title in a row.
 The Bruins ended the Willamette string in 2011 in winning the conference crown by 75 points, the second-largest margin in league history, and added titles in 2012 and 2013.
 In all three seasons, Smith was named the NWC Coach of the Year.